crossplane/function-template-typescript/README.md

 The initial [src/function.ts](src/function.ts) creates sample Deployment, Ingress, Service, and ServiceAccount resources and can be customized to create any type of Kubernetes resource.

+## Running the Example Package

+The configuration and function are published to the [Upbound Marketplace](https://marketplace.upbound.io), and can be installed into a Crossplane environment.

 ## Installing the Package

-The template is can be deployed as a Crossplane package using a manifest.
 The Configuration package will install the function package, which contains a Node docker image and the source code as a dependency.